Skip to main content

 • To equip students with knowledge and skills to use theories of human development across the lifespan and challenges, including biopsychosocial and environmental factors, to promote culturally diverse clients’ well-being.

-• To equip students with knowledge and skill to integrate career development theories and related factors in clinical practice.
+• To equip students with knowledge and skills to integrate career development theories and related factors in clinical practice.

 • To equip students with knowledge of theoretical approaches to counseling theories and case conceptualizations, including formulating a personal counseling theory and an integrative approach to wellness and prevention as a professional counselor.